Join the RHS today and support our charitable work

 If you have not done so already, now is the time to dig over and incorporate soil improvers into vacant areas of the vegetable plot.

-Clear late-season debris off the vegetable plots, and dispose.
+Clear late-season debris off the vegetable plots, and compost it.
+Bin or burn any diseased material.

 Clean and store bamboo canes in the shed or other dry place to ensure they're still in good condition for next year.
 Broken or rotted ones can be shortened, where possible, for re-use.